-Evicting squatters, travellers and other trespassers from private property can be a complex legal and logistical problem.
+Evicting travellers, squatters and other trespassers from private or commercial land and property can be a complex legal and logistical problem.

-We have considerable experience in evicting travellers from open land and squatters from commercial property across Oxfordshire and Gloucestershire.
+We have considerable experience across England and Wales in evicting travellers from open land and squatters from commercial properties.
 We are able to work closely with the police and, where appropriate, the courts to bring about successful evictions.
 Ingram Associates can also support you with site cleanup and security after the eviction has been completed.

-There are two methods that are commonly used to evict squatters and trespassers from private property.
+There are two methods that are commonly used in evicting squatters and trespassers from private property.
 These are:

 Trespass on open land and squatting in non-residential properties is not a criminal offence in England.
 As such, to evict travellers it's necessary to invoke common law powers.
 These require you to request that the trespassers leave your land and allow the use of reasonable force to evict them if they fail to leave of their own accord.

-Invoking common law powers to evict trespassers is a relatively straightforward process.
+Invoking common law powers to evict travellers is a relatively straightforward process.
 However, it helps to have support to ensure that the eviction is completed safely and legally.
-Ingram Associates are able to provide support throughout the process.
+Ingram Associates are able to provide support throughout the traveller eviction process.

 This form of eviction is commonly used against travellers that occupy private land without permission.
 Travellers will often leave voluntarily within 48 hours of notice being served by bailiffs, preventing the need for further action.

-If you have a problem with either squatters or trespassers, do not hesitate to telephone Ingram Associates to discuss the matter in more depth on 020 7584 4802 or 01865 301779.
+If you have a problem with either travellers or squatters, do not hesitate to telephone Ingram Associates to discuss the matter in more depth on 020 7073 2610 or 01865 301779.
 You can also complete our online contact form.

 Please call 020 7073 2610 or 01865 301779, or use our contact form